nitharios/mouse-be-gone/README.md

 1. Change directory to the project folder
 1. Clone the repository
 1. Open the project in your text editor
-1. Complete each of the tasks below BEFORE the Final Quest!
+1. Complete each of the tasks below

 ### Good luck!